 what we do

-- Applications for summer Fellowships and Internships are due Thursday, March 20, at noon.
+- Applications for Summer 2016 Fellowships are due Friday, March 18th, at noon.

 - Applications for semester-time Fellowships and Internships can be submitted at any time.

 - Looking for a project idea?
 Community partners often suggest projects or challenges to us that could be developed into Fellowships or Internships.
 Check-out the current ideas on the PKG Center Opportunities page.